-These Suggested Guidelines are in response to the charge in RCW 39.04.350 (4) for CPARB to develop Suggested Guidelines to assist public agencies in developing and implementing the bidder responsibility statute.
+These Guidelines are in response to the charge in RCW 39.04.350 (4) for CPARB to develop Guidelines to assist public agencies in developing and implementing the bidder responsibility statute.

-Note: These Suggested Guidelines are not legal advice.
-Public agencies with guestions or issues related to the implementation of the bidder responsibility requirements should contact appropriate individuals, including but not limited to the agency's legal counsel, other management and technical personnel, or applicable governmental associations (i.e., Association of Washington Cities, Washington State Association of Counties, Washington Ports, etc.).
+Note: These Guidelines are not legal advice.
+Public agencies with questions or issues related to the implementation of the bidder responsibility requirements should contact appropriate individuals, including but not limited to the agency's legal counsel, other management and technical personnel, or applicable governmental associations (i.e., Association of Washington Cities, Washington State Association of Counties, Washington Ports, etc.).

 Training: As needed and resource permitting, CPARB, in conjunction with various industry stakeholders, may sponsor training for public agencies on the use of bidder responsibility criteria.
-Contact CPARB personnel as noted on CPARB's website (www.des.wa.gov/about/committees/CPARB) for more information.
+Contact CPARB personnel as noted on CPARB's website (https://des.wa.gov/about/committees-groups/capital-projects-advisory-review-board-cparb) for more information.